roooodcastro/roooodcastro.github.io/README.md

 A place to put my thoughts and personal web projects.

-It actually has nothing to do with blowing stuff up.
+It actually has mostly nothing to do with blowing actual stuff up.